just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Analyzing-Algorithms.rst

     :feedback_d:
     :correct: c

     There are 32 students standing in a classroom.
+Two different algorithms are given for findingthe average height of the students.

+    .. raw:: html

+    	<b>Algorithm A</b><br />
-Two different algorithms are given for findingthe average height of the students.Algorithm AStep 1: All students stand.Step 2: A randomly selected student writes his or her height on a card and is seated.Step 3: A randomly selected standing student adds his or her height to the value on the card,records the new value on the card, and is seated.
-The previous value on the card is erased.Step 4: Repeat step 3 until no students remain standing.Step 5: The sum on the card is divided by 32.
-The result is given to the teacher.Algorithm BStep 1: All students stand.Step 2: Each student is given a card.
-Each student writes his or her height on the card.Step 3: Standing students form random pairs at the same time.
+    	Step 1: All students stand.<br />
+    	Step 2: A randomly selected student writes his or her height on a card and is seated. <br />
+    	Step 3: A randomly selected standing student adds his or her height to the value on the card,records the new value on the card, and is seated.
+The previous value on the card is erased.<br />
+    	Step 4: Repeat step 3 until no students remain standing.<br />
+    	Step 5: The sum on the card is divided by 32.
+The result is given to the teacher.<br /><br />
+    	<b>Algorithm B</b><br />
+    	Step 1: All students stand.<br />
+    	Step 2: Each student is given a card.
+Each student writes his or her height on the card.<br />
+    	Step 3: Standing students form random pairs at the same time.
 Each pair adds the numberswritten on their cards and writes the result on one student’s card; the other student isseated.
-The previous value on the card is erased.Step 4: Repeat step 3 until one student remains standing.Step 5: The sum on the last student’s card is divided by 32.
-The result is given to the teacher.Which of the following statements is true?
+The previous value on the card is erased.<br />
+    	Step 4: Repeat step 3 until one student remains standing.<br />
+    	Step 5: The sum on the last student’s card is divided by 32.
+The result is given to the teacher.<br /><br />
+    	Which of the following statements is true?

 .. raw:: html